hansung080/ai-examples/README.md

 ```

 ## Usage
-### Run General Application
+### Run Standalone Application
-To run a general application, run the following commands on the system environment.
+To run a standalone application, run the following commands on the system environment.
 ```sh
 $ cd <python-file-directory>
 $ ./<python-file> [arguments]